 The LG UltraGear 32GN600-B is a satisfactory office monitor.
 The large, relatively high-resolution screen is great for multitasking, but the pixel density is low, and text clarity is just okay.
 It has decent reflection handling and decent peak brightness in SDR, so glare won't be an issue for most people unless you're in a bright room.
 Unfortunately, it has narrow viewing angles, and the stand has terrible ergonomics.

 The LG 32GN600 is a great gaming monitor.
-It has a great response time at the max refresh rate, but like most VA monitors, there's noticeable black smearing.
+It has an okay response time at the max refresh rate, but like most VA monitors, there's noticeable black smearing.
 It also has fantastic low input lag, supports FreeSync VRR technology, and is G-SYNC compatible.
 The large, relatively high-resolution screen delivers an immersive gaming experience, but it has narrow viewing angles, so it isn't recommended for co-op gaming.

 The LG 32GN600 is a decent monitor for watching videos.
 The large, relatively high-resolution screen delivers a more immersive feel when watching videos, but the narrow viewing angles make it a poor choice for watching with other people.
 It has decent reflection handling and decent peak brightness in SDR, so glare won't be an issue in a moderately-lit room, and it looks good in a dark room thanks to its great contrast and decent black uniformity.